-Chief curators: Dr. Tamar Mayer, Dr. Sefy Hendler
+Curators: Dr. Tamar Mayer and Dr. Sefy Hendler

 Participants: David Burns and Austin Young (Fallen Fruit) // Relli de Vries // Stéphane Thidet // Dr. Dafna Langgut // Dr. Yasmine Meroz // Liat Segal // Onya Collective // Noam Rabinovich